On the question of second sound in germanium: A theoretical viewpoint: Acknowledgments

 \section{Acknowledgments}

-We acknowledge discussions with Alexei Maznev and Albert Beardo Ricol.
+We acknowledge discussions with Alexei Maznev.
 This work was supported by the NSERC Discovery Grants Program under Grant No. RGPIN-2021-02957 (S.H.) and by the National Natural Science Foundation of China (12147122) and the China Postdoctoral Science Foundation (2021M701565) (C.Z.).